 Is your online shop doing the business?

 Engage shoppers and make more sales with an online shop from BigCommerce.
 Their beautiful, responsive templates are designed to be SEO-friendly.

 Running any ecommerce business calls for the right marketing mix.
 "All of the marketing methods we use are driving the business forward," says Julia.
 "They are all important parts of our strategy."
 Those techniques include:

 "What's more, the Farm Toys Online website allows customers to review products and service - helping to drive word of mouth recommendation.

 Julia also sells on Amazon and eBay.
 "It's not cheap - you pay a lot of commission, especially on Amazon," she says.
 "But they are massive shop windows."
 All the same, the majority of orders (60%) come via the Farm Toys Online website.
 About 30% of sales are made through Amazon, and eBay accounts for the rest.

-Being a mum of three, Julia is happy to call herself a mumpreneur.
+Being a mum of three, Julia's kids play a crucial part in helping to test and select the toys that she sells.
 "My kids are a huge part of my life and running this type of business allows me to spend time with them, whether it's during the holidays, or seeing them playing sports or in a play at school."
-Indeed, Julia's kids play a crucial part in helping to test and select the toys that she sells.

 "I'd say that juggling Farm Toys Online with spending time with my family has made me concentrate on getting everything right," says Julia.
 "It has been good for business."